 - 6. February 2018 Change to Amortization Period for New Members: The CalPERS Board recently voted to shorten the period over which actuarial gains and losses are amortized from 30 years to 20 years for all new members.
-The change in the amortization period will speed up the rate of debt payments to CalPERS, and likely increase cities' annual pension costs.
-The new policy was effective as of the June 30, 2019, actuarial valuations, and payments under this new policy began in FY 2021. - 7.
+The change in amortization period will speed up the rate of debt payments to CalPERS, and likely increase cities' annual pension costs.
+The new policy was effective as of the June 30, 2019 actuarial valuations, and payments under this new policy began in FY 2021. - 7.
 November 2021 Lowering of Discount Rate (effective FY 2024, no phase-in): On July 12, 2021, CalPERS reported a 21.3% net return on investments for the year ending on June 30, 2021.
-The higher-than-expected investment return triggered the Fund Risk Mitigation Policy first adopted in 2015 and resulted in a reduction of the discount rate from 7.0% to 6.8%.
-Triggering of the policy also began a process of revising assumptions and portfolios, culminating in the approval of the new discount rate on November 17, 2021.
+The higher-than-expected investment return triggered the Fund Risk Mitigation Policy first adopted in 2015, and resulted in a reduction of the discount rate from 7.0% to 6.8%.
+Triggering of the policy also began the process of revising assumptions and portfolios, culminating in the approval of the new discount rate on November 17, 2021.
 Contributions under the new discount will be effective in FY 2024.
-CalPERS agency valuation reports reflecting the new employer rates, normal costs, and unfunded accrued liability will be available beginning in the summer of 2022.